Zalasus/opendrakan/README.md

 A project to reverse-engineer and recreate Surreal Software's Riot Engine with the ultimate goal to be able to run the game *Drakan: Order of the Flame* on a modern GNU/Linux system.

-This project is still in an early stage.
-Many things are still work-in-progress and the current state of the engine differs from the original game in many ways.
+__This project is still in an early stage__.
+Most things are still work-in-progress and the current state of the engine differs from the original game in a significant way.
+OpenDrakan is definetly not a worthy replacement for the original engine yet.
+Until that is the case, I'd recommend to check out the AiO patch, found among other downloads on [Arokh's Lair](http://www.arokhslair.net/wp/downloads/).
+It fixes some issues with the original game that might prevent you from playing otherwise.

 My documentation on the Riot Engine's SRSC file format can be found [here](https://github.com/Zalasus/opendrakan/blob/master/doc/riot_database_format.txt).